Theodore Roosevelt's North Dakota: Badlands, Bison, and the Making of a Conservationist

-- Program begins Sunday, Sept.
-15 at 6 p.m. with dinner in Bismarck and ends Thursday, Sept.
-19 after lunch (around 1 p.m.) with a mid-day transfer to the Bismarck Airport or return to the hotel.
+- Program begins Saturday, Sept.
+19 at 6 p.m. with dinner in Bismarck and ends Wednesday, Sept.
+23 with a mid-day transfer to the Bismarck Airport.

-- Cost includes 4 nights of accommodations, bus transportation, services of a study leader and Smithsonian representative, 11 meals (4 breakfasts, 4 lunches, 3 dinners), gratuities, taxes, and entrance fees.
+- Cost includes 4 nights of accommodations, bus transportation, 10 meals (4 breakfasts, 3 lunches, 3 dinners), gratuities, taxes, and entrance fees.
 An airport shuttle is provided by the hotel.